-TotalView provides full support for debugging across both the host and accelerator in OpenACC programs compiled with the Cray CCE 8 compiler.
+TotalView provides full support for debugging across both the host and accelerator in OpenACC programs compiled by both PGI compilers and the Cray CCE 8 compiler.
 We encourage developers to try this out and report your experiences.
 We plan to offer official support for this feature in the near future.

 Features supported include: